TanukiMCP/tellurideskihotels.com/src/content/drafts/front-range-telluride-weekend.md

 **TL;DR:** Leave Friday afternoon (3-4 PM), arrive by 10 PM, enjoy Saturday + Sunday, drive home Sunday evening or Monday.
 Book hotels early, pack for weather extremes, and plan activities in advance.

+For detailed drive directions, see our [Denver to Telluride drive guide](/blog/planning-tips/denver-to-telluride-drive-guide) or [Colorado Springs to Telluride drive guide](/blog/planning-tips/colorado-springs-to-telluride-drive).
+Winter travelers should review our [winter driving safety guide](/blog/planning-tips/winter-driving-telluride-safety).

 ## Drive Times from Front Range

 ### From Denver